AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

    ![Use recovery email](./assets/2fa-recovery-email.png)<!-- zoom -->

-1. Open your Recovery email account to get the temporary code, and then enter the code in the designated fields.
+1. Open your recovery email account to get the temporary code, and then enter the code in the designated fields.

 1. Select **[!UICONTROL Submit]** to complete the login process.